 - 2 oz goat cheese

-- 2 tbsp salted pistachios
+- 2 tablespoon salted pistachios

-- 2 tbsp red onion, thinkly sliced
+- 2 tablespoon red onion, thinkly sliced

-- 1 tbsp chives, finely diced
+- 1 tablespoon chives, finely diced

 For the dressing